 An Evaluation Matrix will be developed to help map the broader scope of the relationship between environmental science, data and e-infrastructure.

-Action Theme 3 intends to hold a series of workshops to identify the most critical issues to address, including interoperability at system and service levels, for a variety of cross-disciplinary research applications and communities.
-Action Theme 3 plans to identify existing cross-disciplinary research projects already being carried out under the Belmont Forum, Future Earth, GEO or other international initiatives and build on them.
-Two back-to-back workshops are planned in Phase 1.
-Subjects include matrix analysis preparation, use cases analysis, and DMIP and call scoping.
+Action Theme 3 is tasked with identifying the most critical e-infrastructures issues to address to facilitate adherence to the Belmont Forum open Data Policy and Principles.
+A scoping workshop in Paris, France was hosted by ANR in November 2016 to identify existing data management strategies for cross-disciplinary research projects already being carried out under the Belmont Forum, Future Earth, GEO or other international initiatives and build on them.
+Subjects included matrix analysis preparation, use cases analysis, and DMIP and call scoping.

 Examination case studies into the way researchers are using data and e-infrastructures in large interdisciplinary investigations will help determine community best practice.
 Reports from the case studies will be used to inform the development of the data management template developed by the Data Planning Action Theme, to illustrate weaknesses (and strengths) in existing e-infrastructures and to provide evidence to advise on the technical implementation of future e-infrastructures.
 Ideally, workflow issues identified will also be considered by the Capacity Building Action Theme to address with training where possible.

 Once barriers to effective data sharing and best practices in data management have been identified and evaluated, the next step is to work with the Belmont Forum Principals to secure funding for development of an e-infrastructures-oriented project or integration of data management tools into existing calls.

 Action Theme 3 Leadership